rogerhu/compsci_guides/Contributing-Guidelines.md

 e.g Linked List, Binary Trees

 1. **Executive Summary** - Paragraph or two that provides as much an overall summary as possible.
 The specifics of the data structure, why and when this structure, the tl;dr of pros and cons of using this structure.
-2. **Introduction** - Setup more context for this data structure including a visual example or two of how this structure is illustrated, small code snippets representing the structure
+2. **Introduction** - Setup more context for this data structure including a visual example or two of how this structure is illustrated, small code snippets representing the structure.
+Perhaps provide context for and illustrate the importance of this structure by using an easily relatable sample problem solved with this structure.
 3. **Time/Space Complexity** - Table or description of the common O(n) for this structure on various operations
 4. **Pros and Cons** - List of the advantages and disadvantages of this structure in more detail
 5. **Glossary** - List of common terminology (should cover most anything used in the page or patterns)